pronovic/cookiecutter-pypi/README.md

 # Cookiecutter Template - PyPI Project

-This is a [cookiecutter](https://cookiecutter.readthedocs.io/en/stable/) template to create a [Poetry](https://python-poetry.org/)-based Python project to be distributed at [PyPI](https://pypi.org/).
+This is a [cookiecutter](https://cookiecutter.readthedocs.io/en/stable/) template to create a Python project to be distributed at [PyPI](https://pypi.org/).
+It includes integration with [GitHub Actions](https://docs.github.com/en/actions), [readthedocs.io](https://readthedocs.org/) and [coveralls.io](https://coveralls.io/).

-The project structure follows the pattern from the [apologies](https://github.com/pronovic/apologies) demonstration project, using my [run-script-framework](https://github.com/pronovic/run-script-framework) and shared GitHub Actions workflows from [gha-shared-workflows](https://github.com/pronovic/gha-shared-workflows).
+The project structure follows the pattern from the [apologies](https://github.com/pronovic/apologies) demonstration project.
+[Poetry](https://python-poetry.org/) is used manage Python packaging and dependencies, and most day-to-day tasks (such as running unit tests from the command line) are orchestrated through Poetry using my [run-script-framework](https://github.com/pronovic/run-script-framework).
+A coding standard is enforced using [Black](https://github.com/psf/black), [isort](https://pypi.org/project/isort/) and [Pylint](https://www.pylint.org/).
+Python 3 type hinting is validated using [MyPy](https://pypi.org/project/mypy/).
+The GitHub Actions workflow is a matrix build implemented using my [gha-shared-workflows](https://github.com/pronovic/gha-shared-workflows).
+There are also pre-commit hooks to enforce the code style checks.
+A generated `DEVELOPER.md` file provides notes about how the code is structured, how to set up a development environment, etc.

-## Instructions for Use
+## Prerequisites

-To use it, first install cookiecutter:
+To use this template, you need to install [cookiecutter](https://cookiecutter.readthedocs.io/en/stable/):

 ```
 pip install cookiecutter
 ```

-Then, generate a new directory using the template:
+The resulting project depends on the [Poetry](https://python-poetry.org/) build tool.
+You need to install only a Python 3 interpreter and Poetry.
+Poetry itself takes care of everything else.
+See the [instructions](POETRY.md).

+## Instructions for Use

+Use `cookiecutter` to execute the template:

 ```
 cookiecutter gh:pronovic/cookiecutter-pypi